jdarling/Stubber.js/readme.md

 Update History
 ==============

+  * v0.0.3
+    - Start on admin website
+    - Basics in place in admin except delete

   * v0.0.2
     - Abstracted out the concept of stores
     - Added an in memory store as the default store